aham-oudeis/Training/launch_school/JS230-DOM/Notes230/HTML_data_attribute.md

 In JQuery, there are two ways of accessing the data attribute:
 1. Using the `.attr` method, which allows you to specify the attribute name and get the value of the attribute.
 2. Using the `.data` method.
-Caution: it can be be for two different data sets (see example below).
+Caution: it can be for two different data sets (see example below).
 If you want to obtain the value of the data-block attribute on one of the tab links, you can use the data method and pass the nae of the data attribute minus the `data-` at the beginning of it.

 ```javascript
 $link.data('block');